-Columbnie plants can handle full sun.
+Columbine plants can handle full sun.
 It's the combination of heat and dry soil they don't like and mulching will help alleviate that.
-They will self-sow, but new plants can be lost if the summer gets to hot.
-Also, plants tend to be short lived, fading out within 3 years.
+They will self-sow, but new plants can be lost if the summer gets too hot.
+Also, plants tend to be short-lived, fading out within 3 years.
 Hedge your bets and save some seed to sow in the fall or falling spring.
-Keep in mind that Columbine varieties readily cross pollinate.
+Keep in mind that Columbine varieties readily cross-pollinate.
 If you plant more than one variety, be prepared to see new colors and combinations.
 If self-sowing becomes a nuisance, shear the plants back in mid-summer, to prevent seed pods from forming.

 Native to Europe.